AK-wrld/ToDo-frontend/README.md

 upon forking this repository use the following commands to start the website: <br/>
 1. npm install: to install the packages <br/>
 2. npm run dev: to start the server <br/>
+NOTE: The backend server should also be running <br/>
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: